CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

  - The second region is adjacent to the first region on the map (two regions are adjacent if they are separated by one red line edge), and
  - The third region is adjacent to the second region, and
  - The fourth region is adjacent to the third region, and contains the new site.
- - If the 1st, 2nd, or 3rd region contains the new site, do not worry about the other regions .
+ - If the 1st, 2nd, or 3rd region contains the new site, do not worry about the other regions.
 Only consider regions containing the sites, and any intervening regions.

 #### Site Paths

 A _site path_ is the sequence of regions between a site and its nearest Haven/Darkhaven.
 Each region in the sequence is indicated by its type, not by its name.
-For starter movement a company's site path is listed on the left side of the non-Haven/non-Darkhaven card they are moving to or from, or in the text box of the Haven/ Darkhaven if moving between Havens/Darkhavens.
+For starter movement a company's site path is listed on the left side of the non-Haven/non-Darkhaven card they are moving to or from, or in the text box of the Haven/Darkhaven if moving between Havens/Darkhavens.
 For region movement, a company's site path is determined by the regions moved through.

 Site paths are mostly used to determine if an opponent can play a particular creature on a company.
 Some hazards refer to the site's site path, which is always the one listed on the site card.
 Havens/Darkhavens have no site path.